IBMStreams/pypi.streamsx.wml/README.md

 Package is organized using standard packaging to upload to PyPi.

-The package is uploaded to PyPi in the standard way:
+The package is uploaded to PyPi in the standard way, but package must be prepared to `ant build` before uploading it:
 ```
+ant build
 cd package
 python setup.py sdist bdist_wheel upload -r pypi
 ```